byuitechops/d2l-to-canvas-conversion-tool/documentation/overview.md

 There are 3 layers to the project:
 1. **Main** - Begins the process, sees it all the way through
 2. **Step Modules** - A module for each main step, as described above
-3. **Child Modules** - Modules used within each Step module to complete specific tasks (i.e. fixing quizzes)
+3. **Child Modules** - Modules used within each Step module to complete specific tasks (i.e. fixing quizzes).
+In cases where it is appropriate, there may be child modules for child modules.

 The folder structure for the project will follow that format.
 A folder for each Step module will be present.
-Each folder will contain the .js file for that module, along with all children modules for that step.
+Each folder will contain the children modules for their respective step module.
+The step modules *.js* files will be located in the main directory, along with *main.js*.

 ### Async Operations

 In order to run each step one-by-one without stepping on our own toes, the **async library** will be used.

+### Compression Operations

+Step 2 requires decompressing each course before alterations are made to them.
+Following those changes, they are compressed again to be imported into Canvas.
+The **adm-zip** library will be used to perform those functions.

 # Tool Conversion Process In Depth